oracle/python-oracledb/doc/src/api_manual/module.rst

 Azure App Configuration Provider Plugin
 ---------------------------------------

-``oracledb.plugins.azure_config_provider`` is a plugin that provides access to database connection credentials and application configuration information stored in the :ref:`Azure App Configuration provider
+``azure_config_provider`` is a plugin that can be imported to provide access to database connection credentials and application configuration information stored in the :ref:`Azure App Configuration provider
 <azureappstorageprovider>`.

-Importing this plugin defines and registers a pre-defined hook function with :meth:`oracledb.register_protocol()` to handle connection strings which have the prefix ``config-azure``, see :ref:`Azure App Configuration connection strings <connstringazure>`.
-The hook function parses these connection strings and gets the stored configuration information.
+This plugin is implemented as a :ref:`connection protocol hook function
+<registerprotocolhook>` to handle connection strings which have the prefix
+``config-azure``, see :ref:`Azure App Configuration connection strings
+<connstringazure>`.
+The plugin parses these connection strings and gets the
+stored configuration information.
 Python-oracledb then uses this information to connect to Oracle Database.

-To use this plugin in python-oracledb Thick mode, you must set :attr:`defaults.thick_mode_dsn_passthrough` to *False* or explicitly call :meth:`ConnectParams.parse_connect_string()`.
+To use this plugin in python-oracledb Thick mode, you must set :attr:`defaults.thick_mode_dsn_passthrough` to *False*.
+Alternatively use :meth:`ConnectParams.parse_connect_string()`, see :ref:`usingconnparams`.

 See :ref:`azureappstorageprovider` for more information.